 Douglas Williams is a playwright based in Philadelphia.

 Williams is the Playwright-In-Residence at Azuka Theatre and a co-founder of the acclaimed playwrights producing collective Orbiter 3.
 His play Shitheads (Azuka Theatre) was the winner of 4 Philadelphia Critics' Awards including Best New Play & Best Overall Production and was recommended for the Harold & Mimi Steinberg/ATCA New Play Award.
-Other plays include Moon Cave (Azuka Theatre) and Breathe Smoke (The Painted Bride & Orbiter 3).
+Other plays include Moon Cave (Azuka Theatre) and Breathe Smoke (Orbiter 3).

 Williams’ experimental and collaborative work has been produced in the SoLow Fest (Four’s the Floor, Solstice) and the FringeArts Festival (Holly’s Dead Soldiers, Safe Space).
 Playwright Sam Shepard presented him with the Silver Award from the National Foundation for Advancement in the Arts.

-Williams is a former member of the Foundry, a lab for new plays, and a graduate of Temple University.
+Williams is a member of Azuka Theatre’s New Pages writers group, and a graduate of Temple University.

 plays in development